RectangularArch/SpringBootTaskWebApp/README.md

 A simple application for setting tasks for employees.
 The ability to add new users, add and edit tasks has been implemented.

-Frameworks and tools: Spring Boot, Spring Security, Hibernate, Thymeleaf, Mysql.
+Frameworks and tools: Spring Boot, Spring Security, Hibernate, Thymeleaf, MySQL.

 ![alt tag](https://github.com/RectangularArch/Image-storage/blob/master/SpringBootTaskWebApp/1-png.png)​